ptersilie/rofi-bw/README.md

 An interface to the Bitwarden CLI that uses rofi to display passwords and copy them to the clipboard.

 Requires the Bitwarden CLI (`bw`) to be installed and setup.
+After selecting a password, it is immediately typed out using `xdotool`.
+Alternatively, the script can be changed to copy the password to the clipboard instead (requires uncommenting code in `rofi-bw`).

-By default, passwords copied to the clipboard are automatically cleared after 10 seconds, and the Bitwarden session (which is stored stored using the Linux key management facility `keyctl`), is purged after 1 hour, locking the vault.
+After unlocking the vault the session key is stored using Linux key management facility `keyctl` and is purged after 1 hour, locking the vault.

+## Requirements

+- keyctl
+- bw
+- xdotool

 ## Installation and Usage